eu-digital-identity-wallet/eudi-lib-android-iso18013-data-transfer/README.md

    - Common Name verification
    - Signature algorithm verification

-3. **Certificate Revocation List (CRL) Validation**: The library automatically checks if the leaf certificate (reader's certificate) has been revoked by downloading and validating against the CRL distribution points specified in the certificate.
+3. **Certificate Revocation Checking**: When enabled via `RevocationPolicy`, the library checks if certificates in the chain have been revoked using CRL distribution points.
+Revocation checking uses Java's `PKIXRevocationChecker` which verifies CRL signatures, rejects expired CRLs, and checks all certificates in the chain (not just the leaf).
+Revocation checking is disabled by default for backwards compatibility.

 #### Default Implementation

-By default, the library provides a standard implementation of the `ReaderTrustStore` interface through `ReaderTrustStoreImpl`, which performs all the validations mentioned above:
+By default, the library provides a standard implementation of the `ReaderTrustStore` interface through `ReaderTrustStoreImpl`, which performs certificate path and profile validation.
+Revocation checking is disabled by default:

 ```kotlin
 // Create a default ReaderTrustStore with your trusted certificates